nimbusscale/dominant-species/docs/architecture.md

 ![High Level Systems Architecture](./img/high-level-system-arch.drawio.svg "High Level Systems Architecture")

+The system has two main components: the client and the backend.

+- **Client**: This is where the game engine runs.
+It handles game logic and allows players to interact with the game.
-The system consists of two main parts: the client and the backend.
-The client, which runs the game engine, handles all the game logic and enables player interaction.
-The backend manages the game’s lifecycle (e.g., creating and organizing players) and facilitates communication of game state updates between clients.
+- **Backend**: This manages the game lifecycle (e.g., creating and managing players) and handles communication between clients, ensuring game state updates are synchronized.

 Each player is associated with a client.
-Players can create new games and invite others to join via their clients.
-The player who creates a game becomes the owner, and their client acts as the game host, a role that will be explained in detail later.
-The backend can support multiple games concurrently, ensuring that state updates made by one player are distributed to all clients participating in the same game.
+Players can create new games and invite others through their clients.
+The player who creates a game becomes the game host, a role explained later.
+The backend supports multiple games running at the same time, ensuring that when one player makes a state change, all other clients in the same game receive the update.

-The backend does not need to understand the specific game being played; its role is to track games, clients, and the current game state.
-The game state is a JSON-serializable object representing the entire game at any given point in time.
-When a player takes an action, the client generates a Game State Patch (GSP), which describes how the action modifies the game state.
-The flow of a GSP is shown below.
+The backend doesn't need to know the specifics of the game being played.
+It only tracks the games, clients, and game states.
+The game state is a JSON-serializable object representing the game's current status.
+When a player takes an action, the client creates a **Game State Patch (GSP)** that describes how the action changes the game.

 ## Game State Patch Flow

 ![Game State Patch Flow](./img/game-state-flow.drawio.svg "Game State Patch Flow")

-When a player takes an action via their client, a GSP is created and sent to the backend.
-The backend updates its version of the game state using the GSP, then forwards it to all other clients in the game.
-These clients apply the GSP to update their own game states, allowing all players to see the updated state.
-If a client disconnects (e.g., due to a browser refresh or crash), it can reconnect and download the latest game state from the backend.
+When a player takes an action on their client, a GSP is created and sent to the backend.
+The backend updates its version of the game state using the GSP and then forwards it to all other clients in the game.
+These clients apply the GSP to update their game states, ensuring all players see the latest state.

+If a client disconnects (e.g., due to a browser refresh or crash), it can reconnect and retrieve the current game state from the backend.

 ## Game State Immutability and Updates